 When you are hired at a job, you are usually given general terms outlining your job responsibilities, and maybe even are given an employee manual to review.

 You may be given a memo of understanding, which describes what is expected of you.
 Most employees in the state of New Jersey are “at will” employees, which means they are not hired under the terms of a written contract.
-At The Mark Law Firm, our experienced employment law attorneys will be able to explain to you if you have rights under a written contract and what, if any, of those terms are enforceable.
+At The Mark Law Firm, our experienced employment law team will be able to explain to you if you have rights under a written contract and what, if any, of those terms are enforceable.

 The Mark Law Firm handles employment matters involving hiring contracts, mid-employment contracts, and termination or severance agreements.
 Many of the contracts offered in an employment materials that are or may be seen as binding contracts are: